MNiMORPH/LSDTT-Guide/README.md

 ```
 This will start up LSDTT in your terminal window.
 You can now access all the LSDTT tools by simply typing the driver in the command line.

-## Test the install by running a channel extraction on example data.
+You can now test the install by running a channel extraction on example data.

-### Download the example data to test the LSDTT install and to test the Terraces at a later step.
+## Download the example data to test the LSDTT install and to test the Terraces at a later step.
 (Set to do on your desktop, but you can do this anywhere.)

 ```sh